huijing/slides/63-moz-roadshow-eu-2019/README.md

 - so it's not about Flexbox OR Grid, it's about Flexbox AND Grid, really

 ## Flexible sizing, responsive design powered up

-- *ask about people using Grid*
-- whether you're just starting out with grid, or already using it in production, Firefox's grid inspector is still the best tool available at the moment
-- toggle the overlay by clicking the grid tag on the *Inspector*, the waffle icon in *Rules*, or select your grid of choice from the *Layout* panel
-- like the Flexbox inspector, you can change the colour of the overlay
-- particularly helpful because Firefox now supports multiple grid overlays
-- great if you are using nested grids or have more than 1 grid on the same page
-- extending grid lines infinitely becomes quite helpful if you want to check on the alignment of multiple grids *(toggle grid1 and grid4)*

----

 - flexible sizing is also a big thing when it comes to grid and is a pretty interesting aspect of building modern CSS layouts
 - previously we've always used relative units like percentages, or the newer viewport units, but the issue with those is that they make all your elements change in size at the **same** rate *(show cat example)*